gbouras13/hybracter/README.md

 2. Long-read assembly with [Flye](https://github.com/fenderglass/Flye).
 3. Determine whether chromosome(s) were assembled (marked as 'complete') or not (marked as 'incomplete') based on the given minimum chromosome length.
 4. For complete isolates, plasmid recovery with [Plassembler](https://github.com/gbouras13/plassembler).
-5. Long read polishing with [Medaka](https://github.com/nanoporetech/medaka).
+5. For all isolates, long read polishing with [Medaka](https://github.com/nanoporetech/medaka).
-6. For complete isolates, chromosome reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).
+6. For complete isolates, the chromosome is reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).
-7. If short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [Polca](https://github.com/alekseyzimin/masurca).
+7. For all isolates, if short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [Polca](https://github.com/alekseyzimin/masurca).
    * **Note: POLCA is not available on MacOS.
 You must use `--no_polca`**
-8. Assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
+8. For all isolates, assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
 9. Selection of the best assembly and output final assembly statistics.

 ## Commands